openfun/richie/UPGRADE.md

 ## Unreleased

+## 2.7.x to 2.8.x

+- A new scss variable has been added `$r-course-subheader-aside`.
+If you have overridden `_variables.scss` file, you have to define this variable.

 ## 2.4.x to 2.5.x

 - Named capturing group regex are still considered experimental in Javascript and may cause trouble